chester county portrait studio at historic sugartown in malvern

-Come and visit my studio space in beautiful Historic Sugartown in Malvern, Pennsylvania.
-This historic property boasts acres of mature trees and foliage, 19th century buildings, and even a stone ruin.
-Everything is well maintained and there are tons of different textures and backgrounds to use in photos.
+Come visit my studio space in beautiful Historic Sugartown in Malvern, Pennsylvania.
+This historic property boasts acres of mature trees and foliage, 19th-century buildings, and even a stone ruin.
+Everything is well maintained, with tons of different textures and backgrounds to use in your photos all year long.

 directions and parking

 The studio is at 260 Spring Rd.
 Malvern, PA 19355, just a few minutes south of the Malvern Borough.
 It is a white 1800s restored home on the corner of Spring and Sugartown Roads, across from the Willistown Police Department and Township Building.
 Park in front of the building or by the barn, and come on in!

 The structures of this crossroads village were built by Chester County's early residents and served as a stop for weary travelers hauling wagonloads of goods to and from Philadelphia and its surrounding areas.
 The village took the name of Shugart's Town, after tavern-keeper Eli Shugart, but is now known as Sugartown.
 Inside the village was a general store, a saddler's shop, a barn, an inn, and a few private residences.
 The "Hannah Cheever House" is my studio, and was one of the residences.